facebook/flow/website/en/docs/frameworks/react.md

 ### Adding types to React lifecycle methods <a class="toc" id="toc-adding-types-to-react-lifecycle-methods" href="#toc-adding-types-to-react-lifecycle-methods"></a>

-React component lifecycle methods that recieve `props` and `state` should be typed with the same types as you have provided for the component.
+React component lifecycle methods that receive `props` and `state` should be typed with the same types as you have provided for the component.

 ```js